SuhasBharadwajK/SanskritTypingHelp/Windows/IAST_Shortcuts.md

 <br/>

-The remaining letters of the alphabet can be included using [this](IAST.ahk) AutoHotKey script as follows:
+The remaining letters of the alphabet can be included using [this](IAST.ahk) AutoHotKey script are:

 | Letter | Shortcut                     | Devanāgarī Equivalent |
 |--------|------------------------------|-----------------------|